worldline/learning-kotlin-multiplatform/docs/src/3.ui/README.md

 ![class_diagram](../assets/images/uml.png)

-We can create classes on the package `network.data`
+We can create classes on the package `data.dataclasses`

 ::: details Answer.kt (commonMain)
 ```kotlin